-Many tradesmen will highlight the fact that they offer job guarantees.
+Many tradespeople will highlight the fact that they offer job guarantees.
 This certainly sounds reassuring - particularly if it’s for a large and costly project, like the installation of a new boiler.
 But it’s worth digging a little deeper to uncover what that guarantee actually involves.
-For example, how will that guarantee work if the tradesman goes out of business?
+For example, how will that guarantee work if the tradesperson goes out of business?

 In theory at least, an ‘insurance-backed’ guarantee means the work is still covered in this instance.
 And if the plumber you choose is a member of the Association of Plumbing and Heating Contractors (APHC), another member plumber will be contracted to complete the job if they do go out of business mid-way through the project.